 Don’t Forget the Trees

-Finally, not only gardens and shrubs are vulnerable to deer.
+Finally, not only are gardens and shrubs vulnerable to deer.
 So too are young or small trees.
 In addition to browsing on saplings, deer will use trees to mark their territory by rubbing their antlers against the bark.
-This can strip the tree’s cambium layer which is important for moving nutrients through the plant.
+This can strip the tree’s cambium layer, which is important for moving nutrients through the plant.
 Once stripped on all sides, the tree likely won’t survive.
 Short young trees must be entirely fence-protected every spring to prevent browsing of young, green growth.
-Once the green is out of reach–or later in summer–you may remove fencing and use tree-tubes to protect the trunks.
+Once the green is out of reach—or later in summer—you may remove fencing and use tree-tubes to protect the trunks.
 You can purchase mesh or translucent polyethylene cylinders.
 Or do as many locals likely do and cut lengths of flexible corrugated drainage tubes.
 Either way, once the tree is mature and spring green is out of reach and/or the trunk is wide enough they’re unable to wrap antlers around the radius?
 You’ll likely be in the clear.
 Note: Fabric-type tree wrap is also available and a less unsightly option than a length of corrugated tubing.
-You will however need to replace it every 3 months or so to avoid problems with moisture.
+You will need to replace it every 3 months or so to avoid problems with moisture.
 For this reason, I personally don’t recommend it.